-All of our named executive officers are employees of UHS of Delaware, Inc., a wholly-owned subsidiary of Universal Health Services, Inc. ("UHS").
+All of our named executive officers are employees of UHS of Delaware, Inc. (the "Advisor"), a wholly-owned subsidiary of UHS.
 Although we have no salaried employees, our officers do receive stock-based compensation from time-to-time as described in this Proxy Statement.
-UHS of Delaware Inc. (the "Advisor") manages our day-to-day affairs and provides certain other services to us pursuant to the Advisory Agreement we entered into with UHS and the Advisor.
+The Advisor manages our day-to-day affairs and provides certain other services to us pursuant to the Advisory Agreement (as defined below) we entered into with UHS and the Advisor.
 In consideration of its management services pursuant to the Advisory Agreement, we pay the Advisor an advisory fee.
-We believe that the quality and depth of the management and advisory services provided to us by our Advisor and UHS could not be replicated by contracting with unrelated third parties or by being self-advised without considerable cost increases.
+Although this management structure and Advisory Agreement arrangement may create the potential for conflicts of interest, including with respect to advising our Compensation Committee regarding compensation of our Executive Officers, we believe that the quality and depth of the management and advisory services provided to us by our Advisor and UHS could not be replicated by contracting with unrelated third parties or by being self-advised without considerable cost increases.
+We also believe that because our Compensation Committee is comprised solely of Independent Trustees, any potential for conflict is mitigated.
+Please see "Certain Relationships and Related Transactions" for more information.